DreamUnit/minddaily-backend/README.md

 docker compose build
 ```

-compose the docker image, starting the mongodb container and server container
+compose the docker image, starting the mongodb container and server container if in development.

 ```
-docker compose up -d
+docker-compose up -d
 ```

 If all is successful, you should see something like: